 Patients who had resection of metastatic colorectal cancer can undergo subsequent curative-intent resection of recurrent disease (see Surgical Management of Colorectal Metastases, above).
-A retrospective analysis of 952 patients who underwent resection at Memorial Sloan Kettering Cancer Center showed that 27% of patients with recurrent disease underwent curative-intent resection and that 25% of those patients (6% of recurrences; 4% of the initial population) were free of disease for ≥36 months.
+A retrospective analysis of 952 patients who underwent resection at Memorial Sloan Kettering Cancer Center showed that 27% of patients with recurrent disease underwent curative-intent resection and that 25% of those patients (6% of recurrences; 4% of the initial population) were free of disease for \geq 36 months.
+698

-Panel recommendations for surveillance of patients with stage IV rectal cancer with NED after curative-intent surgery and perioperative treatment are the same as those listed for patients treated for locoregional rectal cancer.
+Panel recommendations for surveillance of patients with stage IV rectal cancer with NED after curative-intent surgery and perioperative treatment are similar to those listed for patients treated for locoregional rectal cancer.
+One difference is that the frequency of chest, abdominal, and pelvic CT scan for the first 2 years is every 3 to 6 months (category 2B for frequency <6 months), whereas it is every 6 to 12 months for patients treated for locoregional disease.